k5rwk/balloonatics/ground_station/README.md

 Within the `docker-compose.yml` file, there are `restart: 'always'` flags for each container that will auto-start each container on boot.

+See the table at the top of this page for URLs to access the respective user interfaces.
+You will need to change `chasepi` to your respective hostname.

 ### Other Useful Docker Compose Commands

 Watch logs: